-The Index includes provisions for the replacement of commodity futures contracts as they approach maturity.
-This replacement takes place over a period of time in order to lessen the impact on the market for the commodity futures contracts being replaced.
-With respect to each Index Commodity, the Fund employs a rule-based approach when it "rolls" from one commodity futures contract to another.
+The Index includes provisions for the replacement of futures contracts as they approach maturity.
+This replacement takes place over a period of time in order to lessen the impact on the market for the futures contracts being replaced.
+With respect to the Index Commodity, the Fund employs a rule-based approach when it "rolls" from one futures contract to another.
 The Index replaces the underlying futures contracts on an "optimum yield" basis.